golanlevin/60-212/2026/assignments/assignment_1.md

 * **Embed** a screenshot of your project in your Discord post.
 * **Select** two of your nine panels.
 In your own voice, briefly **contrast** what each one makes you notice about the points that the other does not.

 ---

 ### 1.5.2.
 Part B: Summoning

 [![snibbe_boundary_functions.jpg](img/1/snibbe_boundary_functions.jpg)](https://www.youtube.com/watch?v=5wA3lKcDrlM)
-> *In Scott Snibbe's interactive artwork "[Boundary Functions](https://www.youtube.com/watch?v=5wA3lKcDrlM)" (1998), participants' bodies form the sites of a projected Voronoi diagram.*
+> *Scott Snibbe's interactive installation artwork "[Boundary Functions](https://www.youtube.com/watch?v=5wA3lKcDrlM)" (1998) summons a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) to visualize the personal space of its participants' bodies.*

 In **Part B**, our learning objective shifts from writing algorithms to understanding and directing sophisticated algorithms.
 This exercise is intended to impart a lesson that computer science courses often miss: *understanding what an algorithm does* and *being able to implement it from scratch* are not the same skill.